-Mightybytes is an LGBT-owned and operated business.
+Mightybytes is proudly an LGBTQ+ owned and operated business.
 We’ve built an inclusive work environment where all company stakeholders feel their voice can be heard and employees can bring their whole selves to work.
 This dovetails perfectly with B Corp values.

 We are also striving to create a more diverse workforce.
 People from under-represented communities and diverse backgrounds are encouraged to apply to the open positions on our Careers page.

 In Chicago, we have a close-knit and thriving community of Certified B Corps.
 We collaborate with B Corps in other sectors to create change, align purpose with profit, and solve social and environmental problems in our region.
 Mightybytes is one of several Certified B Corps located on what we affectionately refer to as “B Corp Row.”

 Chicago has a higher concentration of digital agency B Corps than most markets, so we tap into that resource to raise awareness around topics we care about.
 By engaging with a network of like-minded, socially-conscious entrepreneurs in our neighborhood we are able to amplify our outreach and education efforts.

 Attend a Local B Corp Event

 Want to know more about B Corp events in Illinois?
 Sign-up for the local B Corps mailing list by adding your email address here: